High-heeled shoe: 18th century

-1800s
+19th century

 Heels went out of fashion starting around 1810, and then in 1860, they surged in popularity, with an average height of about two and a half inches.
 The Pinetto heel and the Cromwell heel were both introduced during this time.
 Their production was also increased with the invention and eventual mass production of the sewing machine around the 1850s.
 With sewing machines, yields increased as machines could quickly and cheaply "position the heel, stitch the upper, and attach the upper to the sole."

-1900s
+20th century

 During the 20th century, World War I and World War II led many countries to ration materials that were previously used to make shoes.
 Materials such as silk, rubber, and leather were prioritized for military use.
 Heels began to be replaced with cork and wooden-soled shoes.
 Due to the post-war increase in international communication, especially through photography and films, the Western fashion of women's high heels began to spread globally.
 In the early post-war period, brown and white pumps with cutouts or ankle straps combined with an open toe were some of the most fashionable women's heels.
 For many women in the West, high-heeled shoes began to symbolize professionalism, whereas leather and rubber thick-heeled boots for men came to be associated with militarism and masculinity.

 The era surrounding World War II saw the popularization of pin-up girl posters, the women in which were almost always pictured wearing high heels.
 In the minds of many men at war, and later, in American society at large, this led to an increase in the strength of the relationship between high heels and female sexuality.
 The tall, skinny stiletto heel was invented in 1950, and quickly became an emblem of female sexuality.
 There was a weakening of the stiletto style during the late 1960s, early 1970s, and 1990s when block heels were more prominent, followed by a revival in the 2000s.

-For men, high heeled boots made a comeback in the 1950's as the cowboy boot, associated with Western movies.
-During the 1960's and 70's, Beatle boost, Chelsea boots and Winkle-pickers with Cuban heels became popular among Teddy boys, the mod subculture and the early garage punk scene.
+For men, high heeled boots made a comeback in the 1950 as the cowboy boot, associated with Western movies.
+During the 1960 and 1970, Beatle boots, Chelsea boots and Winkle-pickers with Cuban heels became popular among Teddy boys, the mod subculture and the early garage punk scene.